Lunch Breakout Sessions 2019

 - New Decade.
 New era.
 Investing Ahead of Rapid Transformational Economic, Technology and Cultural Change – hosted by Arvid Sachdeva, Senior Managing Director, Global Market Strategy, 13D Global Strategy & Research,

 The wave of rapid change across not only economic areas but technology and culture will require a different focus in terms of investment.
-The global economic slowdown will have broad implications for CB policies, fiscal spending, interest rates, currencies and the precious metals.
+The global economic slowdown will have broad implications for CB policies, fiscal spending, interest rates, currencies and precious metals.
 The global heavy debt burden will increasingly suppress global growth.
 How should investors react?

 Areas closely watched with implication including the various indicators monitored from the markets and inter-market action as well as trade conflicts…and the heavy debt burden that is suppressing growth.